vbadkar/the_wire/web/modules/contrib/blazy/docs/UPDATING.md

 ## BROKEN MODULES
 Alpha, Beta, DEV releases are for developers only.
 Beware of possible breakage.

-However if it is broken, unless an update is provided, running `drush cr` during DEV releases should fix most issues as we add new services, or change things.
+However if it is broken, running `drush updb` and `drush cr` during DEV releases should fix most issues as we add new services, or change things.
 If you don't drush, before any module update:

 1. Always open a separate tab: